Levrk/nbaSim/ReadMe.txt

 NBA simulator - work in progress

 description:
-Program currently capable of simulating a game between the Celtics and Warriors (missing the outcome)
+Program currently capable of simulating a game between a select group of NBA teams (team options: cavs, celtics, warriors)

+HOW TO USE: just run "java Main celtics warriors" in the command line to watch them play

 (player stats from ESPN 2022)
 (feel free to use/modify/contribute to this code as you see fit!)